Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 - [LLM MIDI Generator - Still experimental - bigger LLM more chance for better result ](#llm-midi-generator)
 - Absynth Mixer: Mix leads, bass, pads, drums..together and adjust volume
 - Drums...but how?
+- VST Editor <- now you can see and edit your VST Plugin in Comfy!
+- VST List <- it scans your VST3 Folder and gives you a dropdown with all your VST3 Plugins
+- ABSYNTH Preset Maker <- YES!! you read this right, the LLM can generate your Presets incl.
+Effects, currently only Serum 2 (more to come)
+- LLM Cache <- Local Caching for your Prompts, tells the LLM what it did before and will always do different results
 - Absynth Audio Preview: Listen, Loop and Save Audio with nice Waveform
 - LLM Status Display: shows LLM Success or Fail
 - [Tips and Tricks](#tips-and-tricks)